Marian Harkin

-Marian Harkin (born 26 November 1953) is an Irish Independent politician who has been a Teachta Dála (TD) for the Sligo–Leitrim constituency since the 2020 general election, and previously from 2002 to 2007.
+Marian Harkin (born 26 November 1953) is an Irish independent politician who has served as Minister of State at the Department of Further and Higher Education, Research, Innovation and Science since February 2025.
+She has been a Teachta Dála (TD) for the Sligo–Leitrim constituency since the 2020 general election, and previously from 2002 to 2007.
 She previously served as a Member of the European Parliament (MEP) from 2004 to 2019.

 Early and family life

 Harkin was born in Ballintogher, County Sligo, in 1953.
 She studied at University College Dublin, where she attained a Bachelor of Science degree in geology.
-She worked as a teacher of mathematics in a secondary school in Sligo for 23 years, before entering into politics.
+She worked as a maths teacher at Mercy College secondary school in Sligo for 25 years, before entering into politics.

 Community activism

 While living in Manorhamilton, Harkin became active in the voluntary and community sector and developed the view that people living in disadvantaged areas such as Connacht had to rely on their own initiative and energy to progress development of their region.
 Her work at local level led to her appointment to Developing the West Together, which evolved into the Council for the West, of which Harkin became chairperson.